-NJEA has TWO openings for Field Representatives for Organizational Development in the Executive Office.
+NJEA announces an opening for a Field Representative for Organizational Development in the Executive Office.

 Individuals holding this position report directly to the Assistant Executive Director.
 The purpose of the position is to develop, plan and implement a variety of programs which grow and maintain membership; develop and support affiliate leaders; and build and maintain strong, effective affiliates.
 Additionally, individuals holding the position will provide training and organizing assistance to UniServ field staff, leaders and affiliates.